-By all accounts, it was an accident everyone saw coming — but the questions and chaos surrounding the death of cinematographer Halyna Hutchins have only grown more numerous in the 18 months since the fatal incident.
+By all accounts, it was an accident everyone saw coming, but the questions and chaos surrounding the death of cinematographer Halyna Hutchins have only grown more numerous in the 18 months since the fatal incident.
+On April 20, criminal charges against Alec Baldwin for the incident were dropped — but a subsequent statement from the prosecutor threatening additional charges left things even more disconcertingly unsettled.

 “On my watch, no one is above the law, and everyone deserves justice,” Carmack-Altwies stated in her initial press conference.

-This development follows a lengthy investigation into the incident by the Santa Fe sheriff’s office that concluded in October 2022.
-The report, which was crucial in Carmack-Altwies and Reeb’s decision to file charges, focused on lapses in safety procedures on the film’s highly criticized set, though it failed to determine the most crucial factor — exactly how loaded guns with live ammunition made it onto the set.
+The implication of new developments and need for further investigation follows an already lengthy investigation into the incident by the Santa Fe sheriff’s office that concluded in October 2022.
+The report, which was crucial in Carmack-Altwies and Reeb’s initial decision to file charges, focused on lapses in safety procedures on the film’s highly criticized set, though it failed to determine the most important factor — exactly how loaded guns with live ammunition made it onto the set.
 This issue remains unsettled despite numerous investigations and lawsuits surrounding the production environment on the Rust set, alongside conflicting views of the accident itself.

-And despite these new charges, the assignment of blame has proved elusive on a set plagued by claims of labor exploitation, rushed work, unsafe conditions, and “very fast and loose” handling of weaponry.
+The assignment of blame has also proved elusive on a set plagued by claims of labor exploitation, rushed work, unsafe conditions, and “very fast and loose” handling of weaponry.

 At the center of the case are two unsolvable mysteries